amirulsunesara/SpatioTemporalProblem/README.md

     if(iteration==0):
         scalar_mappable = plt.cm.ScalarMappable(cmap='Greens', norm=plt.Normalize(vmin=min_value, vmax=max_value))
         fig.colorbar(scalar_mappable)

     return ax.get_figure()

 fig, ax = plt.subplots(figsize=(25,25))
 fig = plot_message_density(df_ports,fig,ax,0)
 ```

 ![png](SpatioTemporalProblem_files/SpatioTemporalProblem_9_0.png)

-### 3. Dividing the AIS data into data frames with a one-hour interval, repeating steps mentioned in question 1 and 2 and saving figures in folders.
+### 3. Dividing the AIS data into data frames with a one-hour interval, repeating steps mentioned in Objective 1 and 2 and saving figures in folders.

 The data is divided into one hour interval considering date and hour.
 Three directories will be automatically created on project's root folder to store images.
 In previous part, functions are created to minimize the code, therefore these function are called here, and code is optimized to for working in loop.

 ```python
 df_date = pd.to_datetime(df_AISData.event_time,format='%Y-%m-%dT%H:%M:%S.%fZ', errors='coerce')